vphantom/pyriteview/README.md

 While the structure of the framework isn't upgradeable since it consisted of a simple starting point for your own application, the bulk of the core components is safely packaged in NPM and Packagist (Composer).
 Therefore, `make update` should provide all the bug fixes you'll need down the road.

+## Acknowledgements

+This application would not have been possible within a reasonable time frame without the help of the following:

+### Server-side

+* The PHP language
+* The SQLite database engine
+* The Sphido Events library to facilitate event-driven design
+* The Twig PHP templating library
+* The 100% PHP Gettext implementation

+### Client-side

+#### Frameworks

+* jQuery 2
+* Twitter Bootstrap 3, including its gracious Glyphicon license

+#### Utilities

+* ParsleyJS to validate forms client-side
+* Selectize to create rich, interactive form inputs
+* Timeago to display human-readable timestamp descriptions

+### Build Tools

+* Browserify
+* Clean-CSS
+* Uglify-JS

 ## Developers

-See [Developers](DEVELOPERS.md).
 For more information on the framework used to build this application, see related project [PyritePHP](https://github.com/vphantom/pyrite-php).

 ## GNU Affero GPL v3.0 License